mongodb/specifications/source/retryable-reads/retryable-reads.rst

 Supported Server Versions
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Drivers SHOULD verify server eligibility by ensuring that ``maxWireVersion`` is
+Drivers MUST verify server eligibility by ensuring that ``maxWireVersion`` is at
-at least 6 because retryable reads require a MongoDB 36 standalone, replica set
+least 6 because retryable reads require a MongoDB 3.6 standalone, replica set or
-or shard cluster, MongoDB 3.6 server wire version is 6 as defined in the `Server
+shard cluster, MongoDB 3.6 server wire version is 6 as defined in the `Server
 Wire version and Feature List specification
 <https://github.com/mongodb/specifications/blob/master/source/wireversion-featurelist.rst>`__.

 The minimum server version is 3.6 because

-1. It gives us version parity with retryable writes
+1. It gives us version parity with retryable writes.
 2. It forces the retry attempt to use the same implicit session, which would
    make it it easier to track operations and kill any errant longer running
    operation.